-CMU provided the school with room air purifiers (one per 360 square feet of space) to reduce the risk of airborne coronavirus transmission.
+CMU provides the school with room air purifiers (one per 360 square feet of space) to improve air quality.
 Be sure to turn the purifiers on each morning and off at the end of the day.
 Filter cleaning with be handled as part of the administrative health and safety checks.